longtongster/distributed-training-pytorch-eks/README.md

 build the docker image using:

+`
-`docker build -t longtong/pytorch-cpu .`
+docker build -t longtong/pytorch-cpu -f docker/Dockerfile .
+`

 if the images has not the username included use `docker tag <image-name> <username>/<image-name>`.